Also called Endometriomas, Ovarian Endometriotic Cysts

 Type I or Primary Endometriomas

 As mentioned, Type I and Type II endometriomas are two distinct classifications of endometriomas which arise from two distinct mechanisms of pathogenesis.
 Type I endometriomas are considered primary endometriotic cysts, as they are histopathologically more consistent with other types of endometriotic growths that occur in other parts of the abdominal cavity, in that they always have endometrial-like glands and stroma present.
 In Type I Endometriomas, the ectopic endometriotic cells begin growing on the ovarian cortex, which is the outer surface layer of the ovary.
 In some cases, the lesions remain superficial, with very little invasion into the underlying tissue.
 However, in other cases, the endometriotic cells invaginate deeply into the ovarian tissue, creating a pseudocyst that has a cyst wall resting on the ovarian cortex, which is a normal and vital part of the ovary itself.
 Unlike other types of ovarian cysts, Type I endometriomas are filled with a thick, dark brown fluid, which is comprised mostly of old blood.
-Invagination of a plaque of endometriosis into the cortex and stroma of the ovary and subsequent hemorrhage from endometrial tissue is responsible for the cyst formation.
+Invagination of a plaque of endometriosis into the cortex and stroma of the ovary and subsequent hemorrhage from endometrial-like tissue is responsible for the cyst formation.

 Type I endometriomas tend to grow slowly and are small, usually less than 5 centimeters, with an average range of approximately 1-2 centimeters in diameter.
 A densely adherent fibrous capsule also usually encapsulates Type I endometriomas.
 In fact, it is the presence of this fibrosis and scar tissue that keeps these endometriomas from growing larger.
 Despite their small size, Type I endometriomas are usually the most difficult to surgically remove because they tend to develop more fibrosis and adhesions and because their cyst wall is severely incorporated into the ovarian tissue that could be inadvertently damaged during surgery for removal of the cyst.Therefore, these endometriomas should only be treated by an expert surgeon.